GhentBerlin

 There is no direct train service currently available from Ghent to Berlin.

-Unfortunately, there is no night train available from Ghent to Berlin.
+Yes, there is a night train from Ghent to Berlin.

 The train station in Ghent that goes to Berlin is Ghent St Pieters, which connects to Berlin Hbf.